galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 >
 {: .hands_on}

-Rename the filtered dataset as `new_train_rows` which will be used as one of the inputs to GPU Jupyterlab tool in the next step.
+Rename the filtered dataset as `new_train_rows` which will be used as one of the inputs to the GPU Jupyterlab tool in the next step.
 The datatype should be `tabular`.

-### **Execute IPython notebook using GPU Jupyterlab tool**
+### Execute IPython notebook using GPU Jupyterlab tool
-This tool showcases GPU Jupyterlab tool executes a notebook using input datasets produced by different tools.
+This tool showcases GPU Jupyterlab tool that executes a notebook using input datasets produced by different tools.

 > <hands-on-title>GPU Jupyterlab tool</hands-on-title>
 >